-EarlyON Child and Family Centres (EarlyON Centres) offer high-quality, free drop-in child and family programs for caregivers and children.
-They provide welcoming environments where families, children, and caregivers can learn, grow and connect, together.
+EarlyON Child and Family Centres (EarlyON Centres) offer high-quality, free drop-in programs for children 0-6 and their families where they can learn, grow and connect, together.

-EarlyON Child and Family Centre programs are supported by:
+EarlyON programs are supported by:

 - A legislative framework that recognizes the role of service system managers; - Investments in EarlyON Child and Family Centres; and - A provincial pedagogy for the early years to guide programming: How Does Learning Happen, Ontario's Pedagogy for the Early Years, 2014 (HDLH).